 Our eyes also are formidable communicators of feelings including comfort and discomfort, which help us decipher others from a very tender age.
 The eyes reveal excitement at mom walking into the room but also reveal concern when we are troubled.
 Often what is not spoken out loud is expressed exquisitely in the eyes.
 In fact I was prompted to write this today as I was visiting a research colleague and her eyes, at a distance, told me something was wrong, her father had passed away.

 While a mother’s eyes will reflect the hopelessness she may feel when her baby is hospitalized they conversely reveal the joy having found that the child is healthy and fine.
 Few things reflect our emotions as well or as rapidly as the eyes.
 Babies which are just several days old already respond to the eyes of the mother and can tell the difference between a squint and wide opened dilated eyes.
-Babies can tell the difference between a happy and contented mother and one who is stressed, just form looking at the yes.
+Babies can tell the difference between a happy and contented mother and one who is stressed, just from looking at the yes.

 The eyes serve as conduits of information we have relied on for thousands of years.
 We rely on them because of their accuracy.
 The man who is asked to help someone move will cover his eyes with his fingers rubbing them as he answers, “yes I will help you,” when no doubt this will be an inconvenience.
 This blocking behavior authentically reveals how he feels even though he will assist.

 Eye blocking behaviors such as: covering of the eyes, shielding the eyes, lowering the eyelids for a prolonged period, delays in opening of the eyes is so hard wired in us that children who are born blind, when they hear something they don’t like will also cover their eyes.
 Obviously this behavior is hard wired, part of our paleo-circuits and represents an adaptation to stress or other negative stimuli which has served us well over millennia.